woywro/next-lazy-hydration-on-scroll/README.md

   </p>
 </div>

-## Motivation
+## 🌟 Motivation

-The biggest downside of hydration process lies in the complexity and extra overhead it adds to web applications.
-Even with dynamic imports using next/dynamic, if not conditionally rendered, the entire application is hydrated on the client side.
-This can lead to longer loading times and increased resource usage.
-For example, if a page contains a list of items where each component includes some interactive features, the whole page is hydrated upfront rather than progressively as the user interacts with it, like scrolling.
+Hydration can add complexity and overhead to web applications.
+Even with dynamic imports using next/dynamic, the entire application may be hydrated on the client side, leading to longer loading times and increased resource usage.
+For instance, a page with a list of items where each component includes interactive features will be fully hydrated upfront rather than progressively as the user scrolls.

 ![Example use](https://github.com/woywro/next-lazy-hydration-on-scroll/raw/main/gif1.gif?raw=true 'example')

-## Installation
+## ⚙️ Installation

-To install the package, use one of the following commands:
+Install the package using one of the following commands:

 ```
 npm install next-lazy-hydration-on-scroll